Vaintseishii/WebDev_Lab3/README.md

 ```

-## Set Up PostgreSQL
+## Set Up the Database
-Make sure PostgreSQL is running locally, then create the database used by the app:
+Make sure PostgreSQL is installed and running, then create the database used by
+the app:

 ```bash
 createdb ecommerce_logistics
 ```

 ## Start the Development Server
 Run: